 My dissertation investigates the choice of writing -- one of the most political decisions among all aspects of language -- and explains the political dynamics and political consequences of such decisions.

-My second essay examines the effect of script choice on political attitudes in Japan and Taiwan.
+I examine the effect of script choice on political attitudes in three cases: Japan, Taiwan, and Mongolia.
 The Japan study examines the implications of script variations between Sinitic characters (Kanji) and Japanese syllabaries (Hiragana and Katakana) on Japanese election posters.
-Drawing on image analysis of campaign posters and an original experiment, I find that script selection significantly shapes perceptions of candidates’ trustworthiness, competence, ideology, and electability.
-The Taiwan study further shows that the choice of two phonetic scripts of Mandarin – Zhuyin and Pinyin– affects national identities.
+The Taiwan study studies the choice of script for Taiwanese Hokkien and implications for ethnic identity.
+The Mongolian study investigates the political implications of reintroducing the Mongol bichig on ethnic and national attitudes.

 Gender, Ethnicity, and Intersectionality in Cabinets: Asia and Europe in Comparative Perspective, Cambridge Elements, with Amy Liu, Roman Hlatky, Keith Padraic Chew, Eoin Power, Sam Selsky, and Betty Compton.